axdpro/axdpro/README.md

 2).
 Automatically processes the single crystal diffraction data by distributing the multiple
     modular tasks parallel onto clusters and/or PC/Workstations or local clouds.

-See repository 'axdpro' for download and installation.
+See repository axdpro->About for download, 'axdpro_kylin_install_readme.pdf' for installation.